Candy Paint (Post Malone song)

-"Candy Paint" is a song by American rapper and singer Post Malone from the soundtrack of the 2017 action film The Fate of the Furious.
-The track was released by Republic Records on October 20, 2017, as the second single from Malone's second studio album, Beerbongs & Bentleys (2018).
+"Candy Paint" is a song by American musician Post Malone from the soundtrack of the 2017 action film The Fate of the Furious.
 The song was released alongside the film and the rest of the soundtrack for the film.
+It was later released by Republic Records on October 20, 2017, as the sixth and final single from the soundtrack and the second single from Malone's second studio album, Beerbongs & Bentleys (2018).

 Background

 Aside from references to rides, "Candy Paint" also mentions Michael Scott, the Dunder Mifflin boss from The Office played by Steve Carell.

 Chart performance

 "Candy Paint" debuted at number 84 on the Billboard Hot 100, later peaking at number 34.